 Will strength training make me bulky?

 No. Women produce far less testosterone than men, making it physiologically very difficult to develop large muscles.
 Strength training creates a lean, toned, strong physique.
+For comparison, see strength training for men over 40 - even men have to work hard to build significant mass.

 What are the best exercises for women over 50?